asselapathirana/dokku-image-registry/README.md

 - Dokku installed and working on the remote server.
 - Passwordless SSH access from your machine to the Dokku host.
 - If you use a non-root SSH user, it must have passwordless `sudo` for Dokku and for writing under `/var/lib/dokku/data/storage`.
+- `htpasswd` available on the Dokku host (e.g. via the `apache2-utils` package) for creating bcrypt-based registry credentials.
 - DNS for your registry domain pointing at the Dokku server (if using a custom domain).

 ## Usage